rizkybyaji/E-commerce-Customer-Analytics---Predicting-Churn/README.md

 ## 📈 Potential Improvements
 - Integrate a product recommendation system for at-risk customers.
 - Automate a real-time churn monitoring dashboard.

-## 📬 Contact
-For questions or collaborations, feel free to contact the contributors via GitHub or the email addresses listed on their profiles.